If you don’t want to see ants crawling in your home and garden. Try one of these 30 Natural Home Remedies to Get Rid of Ants!

 7. Cayenne Pepper

-The strong, pungent odor of cayenne pepper destroys the signals that ants use to communicate and move towards their nest.
+The strong, pungent odor of cayenne pepper destroys the signals that ants use to communicate and move toward their nest.
 In the absence of an appropriate signal, they fail to make their way home and survive.
 Sprinkling cayenne pepper in exposed parts is a good idea to drive away ants.
 Alternatively, you can mix equal parts of turmeric powder and cayenne pepper to make a more powerful barrier for ants.

 8. Liquid Dish Soap